-In November, the District will ask voters to consider an $85 million bond program to fund flood safety projects throughout the Upper Brushy Creek watershed.
+In November 2020, the voters approved an $85 million bond program to fund flood safety projects throughout the Upper Brushy Creek watershed.

 As with any large capital improvement program, issuing bonds would enable the District to address flood safety projects faster than saving tax revenue over time to construct projects on a pay as you go basis.

-If approved by the voters, the bond would fund flood safety projects that were identified in the District's 2016 Flood Protection Plan and 2020 Dam Assessment Study.
+The voter approved bonds will fund flood safety projects that were identified in the District's 2016 Flood Protection Plan and 2020 Dam Assessment Study.
 Projects are described in general below and more fully in the Engineering Report

 The proposed bond projects fall into two categories:

 The 2016 Flood Protection Plan was based on a “study to quantify relative flood risk level within the watershed” … “to identify existing creek flooding concerns, prioritize those concerns, and propose potential alternatives for the mitigation of the highest priority concerns”.
 Projects that would be funded by the bond will mitigate flooding in two of the most at-risk areas in the County.
 These projects will also protect infrastructure and improve emergency access to the area by reducing flood risk at multiple road crossings.